-- require us to dedicate a significant portion of our cash flow from operating activities to payments on our debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large; - place us at a disadvantage as compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because a significant amount of our borrowings are, and will continue to be, at variable rates of interest; - expose us to increased interest expense as we refinance our existing lower interest rate instruments; - adversely affect our relationship with customers and suppliers; - · limit our ability to borrow additional funds in the future; and - make it more difficult for us to satisfy our obligations to the holders of our notes and for our subsidiaries to satisfy their obligations to their lenders under their credit facilities and to their bondholders.
+- require us to dedicate a significant portion of our cash flow from operating activities to payments on our debt, which will reduce our funds available for working capital, capital expenditures and other general corporate expenses; - · limit our flexibility in planning for, or reacting to, changes in our business, the cable and telecommunications industries and the economy at large; - place us at a disadvantage as compared to our competitors that have proportionately less debt; - make us vulnerable to interest rate increases, because a significant amount of our borrowings are, and will continue to be, at variable rates of interest; - expose us to increased interest expense as we refinance our existing lower interest rate instruments; - · adversely affect our relationship with customers and suppliers; - limit our ability to borrow additional funds in the future; and - make it more difficult for us to satisfy our obligations to the holders of our notes and for our subsidiaries to satisfy their obligations to their lenders under their credit facilities and to their bondholders.

-A default by one of our subsidiaries under its debt obligations could result in the acceleration of those obligations, the obligations of our other subsidiaries and our obligations under our convertible notes.
+A default by one of our subsidiaries under its debt obligations could result in the acceleration of those obligations, the obligations of our other subsidiaries and our obligations under the notes and our other convertible notes.
+We may not have the ability to fund our obligations under the notes in the event of such a default.
 If current debt levels increase, the related risks that we and you now face will intensify.